zhangbin188/ConsumerESU/README.md

 `.\Consumer_ESU_Enrollment.ps1 -License`
 `.\Consumer_ESU_Enrollment.ps1 -Remove`
 - If the script enabled the feature and asked to close the session,
-then close the whole Windows Powershell window, and then repeat the same steps above.
+then close the whole Windows Powershell window, and repeat the same steps above.

 Optional Parameters
 -------------------